-NOTE: BookLocker.com does NOT take ownership of their authors’ production files.
+NOTE: BookLocker.com does NOT take ownership of its authors’ production files.
 BookLocker’s authors own all rights to their books and to their production files from the get-go.
 Period.

-In January, 2017, after much trouble, numerous complaints posted online, and a handful of lawsuits, Tate Publishing bit the dust.
-They’re calling it a “transition” on their website (uh huh…), while also saying they have “stopped accepting new authors and artists.”
+A few years ago, after much trouble, numerous complaints posted online, and a handful of lawsuits, Tate Publishing bit the dust.
+They called it a “transition” on their website (uh huh…), while also saying they have “stopped accepting new authors and artists.”